 - Target EAS IP address for the impacted DNAI: The IP address of target EAS in local DN identified DNAI which the edge application traffic will be moved to.

-Figure 6.30.2.2.5-1: Handling an AF request targeting individual UE(s) Address to the relevant PCF
+Figure 6.30.2.2.5-1: Handling an AF request targeting individual UE(s) IP address to the relevant PCF

 Depending on the AF deployment (see TS 23.501 [2], clause 6.2.10), the AF may send the AF request to PCF directly, in which case step 1 is skipped, or via the NEF.